 Please see below for answers to frequently asked questions about the Series 63, 65 and 66 exams.
+The below FAQs are also available in a printable version here.

 I am employed/associated with a FINRA member firm.
 How do I sign up for an exam?